matheusprandini/TRN-Project/README.md

 Extract frames from videos and save on an organized directory.

-The `create-data-config.json` configuration file has the following structure:
+The `create-data-config.json` configuration file (under conf/ directory) has the following structure:

 ```
 {